Missing Payments Because of Coronavirus?

 Two U.S. Senators introduced a bill to protect people’s credit scores during the Coronavirus outbreak.
 The Disaster Protection For Workers’ Credit Act will provide for an immediate four-month moratorium on all negative credit reporting and longer protections for people who face lasting financial hardship from the outbreak.
 The bill will also provide free, unlimited credit reports and credit scores for a year from the end of the crisis.
 Beyond this crisis, the bill extends these protections to people impacted by future major disasters.

-If you are falling behind on payments to creditors as a result of the Coronavirus please feel free to contact the attorneys at Golden & Cardona-Loya, LLP and we will provide a free consultation to let you know how best to deal with the situation.
+If you are falling behind on payments to creditors as a result of the Coronavirus please feel free to contact the Consumer Right Protetion Lawyers at Golden & Cardona-Loya, LLP and we will provide a free consultation to let you know how best to deal with the situation.
 In times like these it’s best not to stand alone.